AlwaysSany/deepl-fastmcp-python-server/README.md

 ## Supported Languages

 The DeepL API supports a wide variety of languages for translation.
-You can use the `get_source_languages` and `get_target_languages` tools to see all currently supported languages.
+You can use the `get_source_languages` and `get_target_languages` tools, or the `deepl://languages/source` and `deepl://languages/target` resources, to see all currently supported languages.

 Some examples of supported languages include: